Power dynamics is the study of power.

 Or get the full overview (plus more than what’s in any single article):

-The study of how power and influence is negotiated within long-term relationships
+The study of how power and influence is negotiated within close relationships and intimate relationships

-One of clearest signs of a toxic and potentially abusive relationship is a partner that within an intimate focuses mostly or solely on power
+One of clearest signs of a toxic and potentially abusive relationship is a partner that within the context of an intimate relationship focuses mostly or solely on power

-That being said, power dynamics are real and present in all relationships, including the healthy ones.
+That being said, power dynamics are present and crucial in all relationships, including the best relationships.

 The way I see it is this:

 Focusing on power dynamics only, is toxic.
 Living as if power dynamics didn’t matter, is naive.
 And dangerous.

 In the social sciences, relationship power dynamics is one of the weakest areas of study, having received limited attention within formal academia.

 - Phases of power in intimate relationships